-- 2.3 The school meets the standard. - 2.4 Scrutiny of records, observation and discussions with pupils and staff indicate that appropriate safeguards are implemented effectively.
+- 2.3 The school meets the standards. - 2.4 Scrutiny of records, observation and discussions with pupils and staff indicate that appropriate safeguards are implemented effectively, including in boarding.
 Those responsible for safeguarding hold senior positions within the school.
-They are suitably knowledgeable and appropriately trained, including for multiagency working.
-Safeguarding, pastoral and healthcare staff share key information regularly and effectively.
+They are suitably knowledgeable and appropriately trained, including for multi-agency working.
+Safeguarding, pastoral, healthcare and boarding staff share key information regularly and effectively.
 They take into account each individual pupil's physical and psychological needs and wishes, including the particular needs of those with SEND.
 This information is used to agree appropriate action including the drawing-up and implementation of individual support plans.
-There is effective liaison with external agencies including referral to child and adolescent health services (CAMHS) and the local authority designated officer (LADO) for safeguarding.
-Training for other staff and for governors is conducted regularly as required.
-It is effective and includes informal updates. - 2.5 Staff are knowledgeable about changes in recent legislation, including the management of children's mental wellbeing, contextual safeguarding, child-on-child abuse, sexual harassment and sexual violence.
+There is effective liaison with external agencies including referral to child and adolescent mental health services (CAMHS) and the local authority designated officer (LADO) for safeguarding.
+Training for other staff and proprietors is conducted regularly as required.
+It is effective and includes informal updates. - 2.5 Staff are suitably knowledgeable about changes in recent legislation, including the management of children's mental wellbeing, contextual safeguarding, child-on-child abuse, sexual harassment and sexual violence.
 In particular, the vulnerability of pupils with SEND to such dangers.
 They understand the principles underpinning the staff code of conduct and the procedures for making a referral, including the importance of low-level reporting.
-They are confident about using whistleblowing procedures.
+They are appropriately confident about using whistleblowing procedures.
 Interviews with staff confirmed that training is thorough and safeguarding effectively managed.
-Senior leaders take appropriate action if any perceived breach of the staff code of conduct occurs or an allegation is received with regard to an adult who works with children.
+Senior leaders take appropriate action if any perceived breach of the staff code of conduct occurs, or an allegation is received with regard to an adult who works with children.
 They understand their responsibility to make referral to relevant statutory bodies once investigations by external agencies are completed.
-They fulfil this effectively. - 2.6 The governor responsible for safeguarding meets regularly with the designated safeguarding lead (DSL) and deputy.
-This maintains effective oversight of safeguarding policies and their implementation in the school.
-Reports are given regularly to the governing board by the safeguarding governor and the DSL.
+They fulfil this effectively. - 2.6 The director responsible for safeguarding meets weekly with the designated safeguarding lead (DSL) and deputies.
+This maintains effective oversight of safeguarding policies and their implementation in the main school and the boarding houses.
+Reports are given monthly to the proprietor by the responsible director and the DSL.
 These highlight appropriate details of any safeguarding incidents which occur, including during trips and outside of school.
-This ensures that governors have an appropriate level of understanding, scrutiny and oversight.
-In addition to continuous monitoring, a suitable annual review of safeguarding is undertaken. - 2.7 Pupils stated confidently that they know how to stay safe, including online.
-They confirmed that they can talk to staff if they are worried or concerned.
-Any concerns raised are monitored and acted upon by the DSL.
-Records confirm that when pupils raise a concern, they receive a timely response and action is taken where needed. - 2.8 The current arrangements are likely to meet the needs of the proposed increase in the number of pupils.
+This ensures that the proprietor has an appropriate level of understanding, scrutiny and oversight.
+In addition to continuous monitoring, a suitable annual review of safeguarding is undertaken in line with guidance from the local authority (LA). - 2.7 Any concerns raised are monitored and acted upon by the DSL.
+Records confirm that when pupils raise a concern, they receive a timely response and action is taken where needed.
+Pupils can name a number of staff to whom they can turn if they are worried or concerned. - 2.8 The current arrangements are likely to meet the needs of the proposed increase in the number of pupils.